cydhaselton/coredroid/README.md

 * Replace the native libraries used by .NET Core with the ones you cross-built for Android
 * Remove any ngen'ed images
 * Copy the dependencies of .NET Core to the folder
+* Copy the Android helloworld.dll and other files to folder

 ```
 cd ~/git/coredroid